fable-compiler/Fable/docs/source/docs/interacting.md

 - Fable will **automatically convert F# functions to delegates** in some situations:
     - When passing an F# lambda to a method accepting a delegate.
+    - When passing functions as arguments to `EmitAttribute`.
     - When using dynamic programming, with `?`, `$`, `createObj` or `createNew`.

 > Note: If you experience problems make the conversion explicit.